hyperledger/besu-docs/docs/private-networks/tutorials/clique.md

 !!! note

-    We recommend specifying the latest [milestone](../../Reference/Config-Items.md#milestone-blocks) when creating the configuration file for a private network.
+    We recommend specifying the latest [milestone](../../reference/genesis-items.md#milestone-blocks) when creating the genesis file for a private network.
     This ensures you are using the most up-to-date protocol and have access to the most recent opcodes.

 In `extraData`, replace `<Node 1 Address>` with the